folkehelseinstituttet/surveillance_data/README.md

 - [covid19/data_covid19_sysvak_by_time_location_YYYY_MM_DD](https://github.com/folkehelseinstituttet/surveillance_data/blob/master/covid19/_DOCUMENTATION_data_covid19_sysvak_by_time_location.txt) **First published 2021-01-20.** Contains the number of people who have been vaccinated for COVID-19 per location and day.

 # Important notes

+- 20.06.2022: The 4th.dose of the covid-19 vaccine has been added to our statistics.
+The age groups have been changed from 75-84 years to 75-79 years and 80-84 years.
+This change in age groups will apply to all our data for covid-19 vaccination (including historical data).
+For dose 1, 2 and 3 the data will be censored if the 75-79 or 80-84 age group has fewer than 5 cases before 20th of June 2022.
+This is because data for the entire age group 75-84 have been available and when comparing old and new age groups can show less than 5.
+N.B.
+Sex and age groups will not be available on municipal level due to censoring.

 - 2022-06-08: Due to technical problems in SYSVAK, data on vaccination have not been updated today.
 SYSVAK is working to rectify the problem.

 - 2022-04-04: Data for hospitalization all causes will no longer be presented as a part of the covid-19 statistics.
 This is due to the fact that it no longer gets updated from NoPAR and will give an underestimated number.